 Colorado Periodic Report Cost

-The Periodic Report for either the Corporation or LLC is $10.
+The Periodic Report filing fee for either the Corporation or LLC is $10.

 The Secretary of State’s office sends a reminder notice 7 days before the start of the reporting month.
 Even though a reminder is sent, it’s important to make an additional reminder for yourself should you not receive it.

 The annual filing is due by the last day of the anniversary month the LLC or Corporation was formed.
 For example, if your LLC or Corporation was formed January 1st, the Annual Report deadline will be every year thereafter before January 31st.
 You are able to file up to 2 months in advance.